Newcastle v Chelsea: Match Preview, Team News & Prediction

 As previously mentioned, this match could be decided on the respective line-ups with both managers having to consider hugely important second leg CL ties next week.

-Bruno and Miley are a huge miss, and the goal drought of the two W's is affecting Eddie's attack options.
+Bruno and Miley are a huge miss in midfield, and the goal drought of the two W's is affecting Eddie's attack options.

 I'm expecting one of the two W's to start, probably Woltemade at ST, and the rest of my predicted 11 above is pure conjecture.